[ < < previous | index | next >> ]

 A bit further up the road was the fuel stop of Wycliffe Well, billed as the "UFO Capital of Australia".
 So naturally we had to stop and take photos of the alien decorations, both outside and inside the tiny roadhouse, including walls full of newspaper clippings reporting strange lights in the sky in the area.
 We bought an incredibly tacky UFO souvenir tea-towel for Paul, and a rather cool alien design T-short for me.

-Eighteen kilometres north of UFO central, we pulled in at the Wauchope Hotel - the only building within sight, and our bed for the night.
+Eighteen kilometres north of UFO central, we pulled in at the Wauchope Hotel (now the Devils Marbles Hotel) - the only building within sight, and our bed for the night.
 We are in one of six demountable rooms, which is cosy and comfortable nonetheless.
 There is caravan parking outside, a few square metres of actual green grass for campers to pitch tents, and even a tiny swimming pool.

 We are resting out of the heat of the mid-afternoon and will head out around 5pm to check out the Devil's Marbles, some 10 km further down the road.
 The plan is to see them just before sunset, then wait for darkness to fall and catch some stars before returning here to the hotel for dinner.